pdxlocations/MQTT-Connect-for-Meshtastic/README.md

 Requires packages: Meshtastic, Paho-MQTT v2, Tkinter, cryptography which might be installed with:

-`pip3 install meshtastic paho-mqtt tk cryptography`
+`pip3 install meshtastic paho-mqtt tkinter cryptography`

 *** Mac OS Sonoma (and maybe others) ***
 There is an upstream bug in Tkinter where mouse clicks in the UI are not registered, unless the mouse is in motion.